adithyan-ak/ZoomVideoLooper/README.md

 ### Setup

+- Disable all the camera sources in your computer.

 - Capture a video of yourself like listening or writing or anything else appropriate to the Zoom meeting.

 - Convert the video as frames using https://ezgif.com/video-to-jpg